nsquare/challenge1/README.md

 output :
        saves a pickle file in ./output folder.
 The pickle file contains list of tuples of (input,target)
+Usage:
+     batch_processor.py , class DataPreProc can be imported and API over (input, target) data can be used to generate shuffled batches of data.

 ## Part 1